datene/chicken/README.md

 - [x] my logged hours change the size of my image
 - [x] Start date not in the past!
 - [x] Changing of the image should have a maximum
+- [ ] Also send the creator an e-mail if the challenger has accepted